Anshu-jindal/Insta-Clone/readme.md

 - This code is made only according to mobiles
 - If you use it in PC, then size may vary
+- This only includes a header and a footer of Instagram